Editor’s note: This is an updated version of our September 22, 2020, client alert. It covers new rules and staff guidance.

 Protecting Information From Public Disclosure After Confidential Treatment Order Expires

 As described above, companies relying on Rules 406 and 24b-2 are required to provide an unredacted version of the agreement to the SEC along with its confidential treatment request.
 The purpose of confidential treatment orders is to protect those unredacted versions in the possession of the SEC from requests for public disclosure under FOIA.
-Companies desiring to maintain the confidentiality of the redacted terms in the possession of the SEC following the expiration of a confidential treatment order should be aware that, under the SEC’s current document retention schedule, the SEC destroys unredacted copies of agreements and other materials submitted with a confidential treatment request three years after it issues an initial confidential treatment order.8 As a result, and according to CF Topic 7, companies have the following options where a confidential treatment order is about to expire:
+According to CF Topic 7, companies have the following options where a confidential treatment order is about to expire:

-- Refile the redacted exhibit in accordance with the updated exhibit-filing rules (without a confidential request) if more than three years have passed since the initial confidential treatment order was issued, the agreement remains material to investors, and the redacted terms are not material and would be competitively harmful if publicly disclosed.
+- Refile the redacted exhibit in accordance with the updated exhibit-filing rules (without a confidential request) if the initial confidential treatment order was issued on or before October 15, 2017, the agreement remains material to investors, the redacted terms are not material and the company customarily and actually treats the redacted terms as private or confidential.
 For additional information, refer to “Refiling Redacted Exhibits Under Updated Exhibit Rules” below.